- What's UP

-A wife and mother of a young adult, teenager and two pugs, Carol considers her family her greatest accomplishment and feels the skills gained over 23 years of a marriage are key to leading a successful life, specifically the ability to listen, compromise and forgive.
-Nicknamed “Mrs. Dash,” Carol’s ‘don’t quit until it’s done’ work ethic means no obstacle is insurmountable.
+A wife and mother of two young adults and two pugs, Carol considers her family her greatest accomplishment and feels the skills gained over 23 years of a marriage are key to leading a successful life, specifically the ability to listen, compromise and forgive.
+Carol’s ‘don’t quit until it’s done’ work ethic means no obstacle is insurmountable.
 When she’s not serving others, Carol enjoys music, reading, anything outdoors or crafty, loves clouds, rainbows and sunsets and is considering taking up playing the piano again after a 25 year hiatus.
 Carol's claim to fame is an extensive knowledge of obscure facts useful only during Jeopardy or... well, maybe only Jeopardy.

 Jenna Vanden Brink, Ceramics Program Manager

 Growing up in Detroit, MI as the daughter of artistic parents, Jenna Vanden Brink learned to love the arts and care for community from a young age.
 After graduating from Calvin College in Grand Rapids, MI with a double major in Studio Art and English, she moved to Pittsburgh with ten college friends to volunteer for a year.
 She was attracted to Union Project’s core values, values she shares - creative expression, community and its development, serving leadership, faith, and reconciliation.

 After a year of service at Union Project, Jenna was hired as Arts Coordinator to help re-shape Union Project’s Studio Arts Program.
-Nicknamed both “sparkles” and “the heavy,” Jenna’s bright enthusiasm and decisiveness helped grow the program from a few dozen adult learners to over 1,000 youth, adults and families.
+Jenna’s bright enthusiasm and decisiveness helped grow the program from a few dozen adult learners to over 1,000 youth, adults, and families.
 Additionally Jenna has strengthened UP’s ceramic cooperative and successfully managed our community restored stained glass window project to completion.

 She loves serving in her neighborhood, teaching young artists, making pots cooperatively in a community studio, and spreading love and appreciation for the arts.
 As well, she enjoys music, dressing small dogs up in costumes, eating tomatoes from the garden, lawn games (and all games).

 Michelle Clesse, Communications and Development Manager